bpeel/flootay/README.md

 ../flootay/speedy.py my-video.script | bash
 ```

-The video will be written to `film.mp4`.
+The video will be written to a file with the same name as the script but the extension changed to `.mp4`.
 It will have a resolution of 1920x1080.
 Note that it is assumed that all of the input videos have an aspect ratio of 16:9.
 The videos will be scaled to 1920x1080.

 ## Speed